Where are the Hart children? Investigators retrace route of doomed family who plunged off cliff

 Bruce and Dana DeKalb, the next-door neighbors of the Harts who lived in Woodland, Wash., previously said they called Child Protective Services two days before the family was found dead because they thought Devonte was going hungry.
 They said Devonte — who gained nationwide fame after a photo of him at a 2014 Portland, Ore., rally holding a “Free Hugs” sign went viral — had been coming over to their house too often in the past week asking for food.

-The Dekalbs also recounted in August 2017 one of the girls rang their doorbell at 1:30 a.m. asking for protection.
+The Dekalbs also recounted one of the girls rang their doorbell at 1:30 a.m. in August 2017 asking for protection.

 “[She] was at our door in a blanket saying we needed to protect her," Bruce DeKalb said.
 "She said that they were abusing her.
 It haunted my wife since that day."